ApryseSDK/pdftron-flutter/README.md

 Name | Type | Description
 --- | --- | ---
-path | String | the absolute path to the saved file
+path | String | the location of the saved document

 ```dart
 var path = await PdftronFlutter.saveDocument();
 ```

 ### commitTool
-To commit the annotation being created by the tool to the PDF, only available for multi-stroke ink and poly-shape.
+Commit the current tool, only available for multi-stroke ink and poly-shape.

 Return a Future.